 Step 7.
 Control and analysis

-Control, verification, testing, and adjustment are part of online work, regardless of the segment.
+Control, checking, testing, and adjusting are part of online work, regardless of the segment.
 And here it applies at least as much.
 To better understand the audience's preferences and to optimize posts accordingly, constant counting and traffic analysis are necessary, both on social networks and on the actual website.
 Gradually, time preferences, image or descriptive text preferences will be observed, based on which the next posts can be made.

 Conclusion